Steve Bannon: Paleoconservatism and alleged Nazi positions

 German film director Leni Riefenstahl, who produced propaganda films for the regime in Nazi Germany, is said to have influenced Bannon's film-making techniques, with Bannon once describing himself to writing colleague Julia Jones as the "Riefenstahl of George Bush", modifying the ending as "the GOP" when Jones was horrified.
 The opening of Bannon's documentary film The Hope & The Change (2012) consciously imitated Riefenstahl's film The Triumph of the Will (1935), which depicted the Nuremberg Rally held in 1934.

 He has expressed interest in Henri Bergson's concept of élan vital and Joseph Schumpeter's creative destruction.
 Additionally, he said that his initial inspiration to get into traditionalist philosophy was his reading of George Gurdjieff, when Dugin asked him to explain this during a meeting they had together in Rome.

 Speaking at a Conservative Political Action Conference meeting in February 2025, Bannon closed his pro-Trump remarks with what appeared to some as a Nazi salute.
 The incident came one month after Elon Musk made a similar salute during a Trump inaugural appearance.
-As a result, National Rally president Jordan Bardella canceled his scheduled speech to CPAC.
+French far-right political party National Rally president Jordan Bardella canceled his scheduled speech to CPAC, saying Bannon's gesture was "referring to Nazi ideology".
+Bannon denied that it was a Nazi salute, writing that he had "waved to the MAGA movement".